approachable-io/software-interview-prep/README.md

 ```

 The repo that you cloned will be set as remote `origin`, so `git push origin master` will push to the master branch
  on your fork on github.
-If you want to send it to your branch that you're working on, you will need to specify that:
+If you want to send it to your branch that you're working on (this is what I'm going to do
+ here), you will need to specify that:

 ```bash
 git push origin <branch>
 ```

 This way, you can have your branch on your fork as well as on your local computer.

+Sometimes, you will have to enter your github credentials, to make sure that you have write access to the repo.
+Just
+enter your github username and password and it will work.
+This can be avoided using SSH & SSH Keys, however that's
+way outside the scope of this guide.

 ### Stash & Pop